CBD Oil for Dogs

 As there are no "PET" CBD products in the UK (legally), you will find that the CBD Oil recommended by Vets is normally a "human" THC Free Isolate CBD Oil, blended with things like Salmon Oil.
 Because it is designed for humans, the boxes will not offer any advice on dosages for Pets.
-This would make it a "Pet" specific product and the VMD (Veterinary Medicines Directorate) just do not allow that at present (hopefully this will all change in the near future).
+This would make it a "Pet" specific product and the VMD (Veterinary Medicines Directorate) just does not allow that at present (hopefully this will all change in the near future).

 Alternative & Complementary ways to help your Dog with Anxiety etc

 CBD has been proven to help humans and animals to relax, but there are also other methods you may want to try.
-Here are some recognised methods that may help your Dog to relax:
+Here are some recognized methods that may help your Dog to relax:

 Exercise Your Dog